 We got up early at 4 am mainly due to the jet lag.
 I repacked and went to the bakery with Juan for some overpriced dry muffins.
 Then off to the airport for the flight with Buddha Air to Biratnagar.
 The flight to Biratnagar was pleasant and smooth with great views of the eastern part of the Himalaya range from Ganesh to Kanchendzonga.
 We could see Everest, Makalu, Gaurisankar, Kanchendzonga, all of them.
 It was magnificent and we were excited with anticipation of going to those peaks.

 In Biratnagar we had 2-3 hours of waiting for the next flight.
-The next flight was in a very small plane that could land at the remote grass air strip of Tumlingtar.
+The next flight was in a very small plane that could land on the remote grass airstrip of Tumlingtar.

-In Biratnagar, I took a walk to town.
+In Biratnagar, to kill time, I took a walk to town.
 It was very hot and humid as the city is located in the lowland section of Nepal at an altitude of 100m, next to the Indian border.
-The town looked dirty.
+The town looked dirty and chaotic.
 I bought some apples and bananas and went back to the airport.
 The next flight to Tumlingtar was only 20 minutes long.
-We had a great view thorough the cockpit of Makalu in front of the plane.
+We had a great view of Makalu thorough the cockpit window.
+The bulk of Makalu seemed right in front of the plane.

 Once we landed, the bags were dispatched onto a metal trolley in the middle of the grass landing strip and everyone picked their own.

 We all piled into the jeep and went to Khadabari on a dusty road.
 It was a short drive but better than walking.
 Khadabari is a regional capital and there were no tourists other than us in town.
-We were told that there were some other groups ahead of us so I was sure that we would run into them.
+We were told that there were some other groups ahead of us so I was sure that we would run into them later.
 The hotel was quite nice.
 I had a corner room with a patio and a view of the surrounding hills.
 In the evening, the clouds rolled in and it cooled down nicely.
+It was also my birthday.

 October 22, 2012 Num

-For lunch we had dhal baht of questionable quality (even Kumar and the porters were not impressed with the quality of the food); the only available option along the way.
-In Num, our final destination by jeep, we stopped in a guesthouse belonging to a Nepalese man who worked in Japan and saved all his earnings to open this business.
-The room was built from sheets of metal so there was no insulation from the noise outside.
+For lunch we had dhal baht of questionable quality (even Kumar and the porters were not impressed with the quality of the food).
+However it was the only available option for lunch along the way.
+In Num, our final destination on this road, we stopped in a guesthouse belonging to a Nepalese man who worked in Japan and saved all his earnings to open this business.
+The room was built from sheets of metal so there was no insulation from the noise outside or the noise from other rooms.
 It was a typical Nepalese shoddy hotel.
 The sunset was spectacular over the valley below.
 The sun looked magical with the long rays of light shooting in all directions from behind a dark cloud.

-The hotel was located at a tip end of a long ridge.
-The views around us extended over the green foothills of the high Himalaya.
+The hotel was located at the end of a long ridge.
+From the ridge, the views extended over the green foothills of the high Himalaya.
 To the east, the valleys led to the Kanchendzonga region.
 To the west, to Lukla in the Khumbu region.
 Directly across the valley, to the north, we could see the village that was our destination for the following day.
 It looked so close.
 A deep gorge separated us from it though.
 We could see the large Arun river snaking its way through the deep valley that we would have to cross in order to get to the village across from us.
 We went to bed by 7:30 pm excited for the start of the walk.
-All through the night we could hear a symphony of harking, spitting, wailing dogs, roosters etc. We were up by 5:30 am with all the local roosters and dogs.
+All through the night we could hear a symphony of harking and spitting from other rooms and wailing dogs and roosters from the outside.
+We were up by 5:30 am with all the local roosters and dogs.

 October 23, 2012 Seduwa 1,710m